-UNESCO World Heritage sites are fantastic cultural and historic locations that are really worth a visit.
-There are over 1000 world heritage sites out there, so we’ve taken a look and picked our favourites from the plenty of fabulous locations to choose from!
+UNESCO World Heritage Sites are fantastic cultural and historic locations that are really worth a visit.
+There are over 1000 World Heritage sites out there, so we’ve taken a look and picked our favourites from the plenty of fabulous locations to choose from!

 Yellowstone National Park, USA